mmrwoods/rvm-capistrano-offline/README.md

 ## Description

-Allows you to use rvm-capistrano behind a bastard firewall that allows no outbound traffic from application servers.
+Allows you to use rvm-capistrano behind a bastard firewall that allows no outbound traffic from your servers.

 Can also be used to install rvm and rubies completely offline, hence the name (rvm-capistrano-behind-a-bastard-firewall was too long)